Do Not Commit These Drop Shipping Rookie Mistakes

 What you need to do here is to pay attention to the numbers when it comes to running your business.

 One of the more obvious solutions here is to mark-up your prices so that you can enjoy a higher profit.
-Obviously, you don’t want to increase your prices too much, because you still want to keep things competitive.
+You don’t want to increase your prices too much because you still want to keep things competitive.